Application for a Visa

 The territorial competence for applications for A and C visas depends on the applicant's legal residence in the consular district of the representation authority.
 The authority may exercise its extraordinary competence concerning applications made by people who are legally resident, but not domiciled there, if the applicant states that he or she had to submit his or her application to that consulate.

 If a D visa is requested, the application must be made at the competent Austrian representation authority.
 For D visas there is a special regulation concerning territorial competence which is stipulated in section 8 of the Fremdenpolizeigesetz (FPG): The territorial competence for carrying out official acts in visa matters depends on the foreigner's residence (i.e. the residence which can be considered the primary centre of one's daily life, which is verifiable through a residence registration form [Meldezettel], a residence permit, a Visa or the like).

-Information about all representation authorities (addresses, phone numbers, office hours, special features of the visa issue procedure and many more) can be obtained from the Federal Ministry for Europe, Integration and Foreign Affairs' website.
+Information about all representation authorities (addresses, phone numbers, office hours, special features of the visa issue procedure and many more) can be obtained from the Federal Ministry for European and International Affairs' website.

 The lists of charges held by the respective Austrian representation authorityGerman text show the consular fees.